techscouter/semantic-xr/Examples/semanticXrExamples.md

         ]

 ### Non-Fungible Tokens (NFTs)
-Same NFT image that serves as an avatar in a certain virtual world while serving as a background image in a different virtual world.
+Same portrait NFT image that serves as an avatar in a certain virtual world while serving as a background image in a different virtual world.

         "crossSemanticXrEquality":
         [